EarlGray/COSEC/README.md

 - built-in Lua shell with `sys` module;
 - a subset of libc, heap management;
 - preemptive multitasking demo (two example tasks running concurrently);
-- simplest userspace init and syscalls (at the moment, just one actually);
+- simplest userspace init and syscalls;
 - posix virtual filesystem (inodes, mountpoints, filelinks), ramfs;
+- processes are work in progress;

-Nothing more yet (no paging, no processes, no decent userland, no lot of things);
+Nothing more yet (no paging, no decent userland, no lot of things);

 Try it!